Are you selling a house with code violations in Hollywood, Florida?

 House Heroes Team: Common Code Violations

-Our company has purchased houses with violations since 2013.
+Our company has purchased houses with violations in the city of Hollywood Florida since 2013.
+If you want to sell your Hollywood house and don’t want to be responsible for code compliance then we can help!
 Check out this list of violations that we’ve encountered that you should consider when you’re selling a property.

 - Overgrown Grass and Vegetation